Heritage Murals

 Yoeme Unidos

-The Santa Cruz Valley National Heritage Area is proud to commission another heritage mural that focuses on empowering Indigenous youth to take the expressive traditions passed down from their communities and their own artistic style to paint their understanding of traditional stories, cultural figures, and epic histories in a collaborative mural.
+Our second mural installation in the heritage area was completed in the summer of 2022.
+Yoeme Unidos focuses on empowering Indigenous youth to take the expressive traditions passed down from their communities and their own artistic style to paint their understanding of traditional stories, cultural figures, and epic histories in a collaborative mural.
 When asked, a group of youth from the Pascua Yaqui Tribe began the process to illustrating their own understanding and love for their community and culture.

 The SCVNHA is rich with indigenous culture and traditions, and we have partnered with the Pascua Yaqui Clubhouse of the Boys and Girls Club of Tucson to work with seven of their youth.
 Working alongside two professional muralists, our youth participants designed and painted the mural, expressing their own cultural heritage beyond just the well-known Deer Dancer.
 Our youth learned different techniques, how to design on such a large scale, and the hard work that goes into such a large commission.